Create a dashboard in the Azure portal

 Screenshot of delete confirmation.

-If you're in the global Azure cloud, and you delete a published dashboard in the Azure portal, you can recover that dashboard within 14 days of the delete.
+In the global Azure cloud, if you delete a published dashboard in the Azure portal, you can recover that dashboard within 14 days of the delete.
 For more information, see Recover a deleted dashboard in the Azure portal.

 Next steps